matrix-org/synapse/docs/workers.md

     events: event_persister1
 ```

-Some of the streams have associated endpoints which should have requests routed
+Some of the streams have associated endpoints which, for maximum efficiency, should be routed
 to the workers handling that stream.
 See below for the currently supported streams
 and the endpoints associated with them: